mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 auto J2 = -Ek / T;            // delta<kinetic_energy> / absolute<temperature> = delta<...>
 ```

-**Open question for SG6.** Which option is preferred?
-Option 2 is physically honest (a
+**SG6 direction sought.** Option 2 is physically honest (a negated magnitude is a signed
-negated magnitude is a signed displacement, not a zero-anchored magnitude), is consistent
+displacement, not a zero-anchored magnitude) and consistent with affine-space conventions,
-with affine-space conventions, and eliminates an entire class of runtime failures at the
-cost of an implicit category change.
-Option 1 preserves the absolute category and makes the
+but silently changes the return type depending on whether the quantity spec happens to be
+`non_negative`.
+In generic code, `auto result = -x;` should either always compile with a
+consistent return type or fail loudly — a silent category change is harder to reason about
+in templates than a compile error that forces the caller to be explicit.
+Option 1 makes the
-violation visible at the negation site, at the cost of an extra `.delta()` cast.
+violation visible at the negation site and requires only a minor syntactic change
+(`-Ek.delta()` instead of `-Ek`).
+The author's tentative preference is **Option 1**:
+preferring an explicit conversion over a silent semantic change in return type.

+Straw poll: _Negation of a `non_negative` absolute should be ill-formed (Option 1),
+requiring an explicit `.delta()` conversion, rather than silently yielding a delta
+(Option 2)._

 ### Multiplication by a negative scalar {#absolute-negation-scalar}